Elliotclyde/ghost-bluesky-integration/readme.md

 ## Tests

-If you're contributing, you can run tests with node's built-in test runner:
+If you're contributing, you can run tests with node's built-in test runner by running the following command from the root of the project:

 ```
-node --test`
+node --test
 ```